Docker-Daze/itu-minitwit/report/report.md

 * The minitwit application is hosted on two droplets - a primary and secondary.
 * A nginx loadbalancer distributes load between the two minitwit servers.
 * The Database is hosted as a PostgreSQL Database Cluster.
-* Logging is hosted on its own seperate droplet.
+* Logging is hosted on its own separate droplet.

 ![Deployment Diagram](images/DeploymentDiagram.png)